 As an advisory firm that maintains discretionary authority for client accounts, we are also required to disclose any financial condition that is reasonable likely to impair our ability to meet our contractual obligations.
 CIGI has no such financial circumstances to report.
 Under no circumstances do we require or solicit payment of fees in excess of \$1200 per client more than six months in advance of services rendered.
 Therefore, we are not required to include a financial statement.
-CIGI has not been the subject of a bankruptcy petition at any time during the past ten years.
+CIGI has never been the subject of a bankruptcy petition.